-4.1 Where the Designated Officer forms the view that the Complaint relates to a potential Breach of the Code, they will arrange for a Preliminary Assessment.

-4.2 The Preliminary Assessment will be conducted by an Assessment Officer appointed by the Designated Officer.
-The Assessment Officer will be an academic member of staff experienced in research, at least holding a Level D appointment, and who is in a position senior to that of the Respondent in each case.

-4.3 Subject to the principles of confidentiality under the Whistleblower Policy (if applicable), the Designated Officer will inform the Responsible Executive Officer, General Counsel, the Director of Human Resources, Dean of Graduate Studies (when involving HDR students or HDR supervisors) and other interested parties on a need to know basis, of the Complaint and the commencement of a Preliminary Assessment.

-4.4 The Assessment Officer will gather and assess facts and information, and take immediate steps to secure any relevant evidence including experimental material, IT records, other documents and names of witnesses, as necessary, and may seek clarification from the Complainant if required.
-In cases involving Affiliated Titleholders and where additional evidence is required from the Affiliated Organisation, the Assessment Officer will request the Designated Officer's assistance in making contact.

-4.5 The Designated Officer will advise the Respondent in writing of the nature of the Complaint and the Preliminary Assessment process, including the appointment of an Assessment Officer.

-4.6 The Assessment Officer may conduct inquiries relevant to the Complaint.
-Where specialist understanding of the subject matter or area of practice is necessary to assess the Complaint (for example, research with Aboriginal and Torres Strait Islander participants or highly technical scientific research), the Assessment Officer should consult with a subject matter expert.
-Any party called to an interview in relation to the Complaint will be provided with a summary of the interview, and be given 10 days to return their signed approval of the interview summary.
-In the event of non-response a note of uncooperative interaction may be included in the Preliminary Assessment Report.

-4.7 The Assessment Officer may discuss the matter with the Respondent to clarify facts and/or request additional information.
-If the Respondent is requested to meet with the Assessment Officer, the Respondent may bring a support person.
-The Assessment Officer will provide the Respondent with:
+- 4.1 Where the Designated Officer forms the view that the Complaint relates to a potential Breach of the Code, they will arrange for a Preliminary Assessment. - 4.2 The Preliminary Assessment will be conducted by an Assessment Officer. - 4.3 Subject to the principles of confidentiality under the Public Interest Disclosure Policy (if applicable), the Designated Officer will inform the Responsible Executive Officer, General Counsel, the Director of Human Resources, Dean of Graduate Studies (when involving HDR students or HDR supervisors) and other interested parties on a need to know basis, of the Complaint and the commencement of a Preliminary Assessment. - 4.4 The Assessment Officer will gather and assess facts and information, and take immediate steps to secure any relevant evidence including experimental material, IT records, other documents and names of witnesses, as necessary, and may seek clarification from the Complainant if required.
+In cases involving Affiliated Titleholders and where additional evidence is required from the Affiliated Organisation, the Assessment Officer will request the Designated Officer's assistance in making contact. - 4.5 The Designated Officer will advise the Respondent in writing of the nature of the Complaint and the Preliminary Assessment process, including the appointment of an Assessment Officer. - 4.6 The Assessment Officer may conduct inquiries relevant to the Complaint.
+Where specialist understanding of the subject matter or area of practice is necessary to assess the Complaint (for example, research with Aboriginal and Torres Strait Islander participants or highly technical scientific research), the Assessment Officer should consult with a subject matter expert. - 4.7 The Assessment Officer may discuss the matter with the Respondent to clarify facts and/or request additional information.
+In this case the Assessment Officer may provide the Respondent with sufficient detail to understand the Complaint and an opportunity to respond in writing within ten (10) working days.
+The Assessment Officer may also request to meet with the Respondent in which case the Respondent may bring a support person. - 4.8 The Assessment Officer will provide a written report to the Designated Officer which includes: - i. a summary of the process undertaken; - ii. an inventory of the facts and information gathered and analysed; - iii. an evaluation of facts and information;

-- sufficient detail to understand the nature of the Complaint; and - ten (10) working days to provide the required information and/or a written response.

-4.8 The Assessment Officer will provide a written report to the Designated Officer which includes:

-- i. a summary of the process undertaken; - ii. an inventory of the facts and information gathered and analysed; - iii. an evaluation of facts and information; - iv. how the potential breach, if any, relates to the principles and responsibilities of the Code and/or institutional processes; and - v. recommendations for further action.
+- iv. how the potential breach, if any, relates to the principles and responsibilities of the Code and/or institutional processes; and - v. recommendations for further action.